The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna optics

 Fig.~\ref{fig:atlast_optics} presents AtLAST's optical layout, and the optical parameters are summarized in Table \ref{tab:optical_parameters}.
 Here, the back focal distance is defined as the distance along the optical path from the central opening in the primary mirror surface to the center of the focal surface.

-The AtLAST optical configuration---in particular, the short focal length coupled with a folding M3---is what enables the $2^\circ$ geometric FoV.
-The rotating M3 allows AtLAST to select among at least six large instruments (Section \ref{sec:rxcabin}), exceeding the initial minimum requirements we set for AtLAST (Table~\ref{tab:design}).
-This design choice also reduces the number of mirrors to fewer than four, which adds the advantage of reducing the optical loading in the instrumentation.
-The full geometric optical design will be presented in detail by Gallardo et al.\ (in prep), while Puddu et al.\ (in prep) will show a detailed analysis of the physical optics performance, including calculations of the effects of diffraction from the gaps in the primary mirror and from scattering off of the secondary mirror support structure.
+The AtLAST optical configuration -- in particular, the Ritchey-Chr\'etien design with a short focal length -- is what enables the $2^\circ$ geometric FoV, while the rotating M3 allows AtLAST to select among at least six large instruments (Sect. \ref{sec:rxcabin}), exceeding the initial minimum requirements (Table~\ref{tab:design}).
+This design choice also reduces the number of mirrors to fewer than four, which adds the advantage of reducing the optical loading in the instrumentation. \cite{Gallardo2024} presented the full geometric optical design for AtLAST, while \cite{Puddu2024} analyzed the beam intensity and cross-polarization patterns using physical optics calculations that include the effects of diffraction from the gaps in the primary mirror and scattering off of the secondary mirror support structure.

-We must note here that the $2^\circ$ geometric FoV of the design does not ensure a $2^\circ$ diffraction-limited FoV for the full range of frequencies AtLAST will cover.
+We must note here that the $2^\circ$ geometric FoV of the design does not ensure a $2^\circ$ diffraction-limited FoV for the full range of frequencies that AtLAST will cover.
 Two-mirror telescopes like AtLAST are in general able to cancel two of the three first-order optical aberrations, leaving astigmatism uncorrected.\footnote{In this context, we consider AtLAST optically to be a two-mirror design.
 The folding tertiary mirror (M3) of AtLAST is flat, and therefore does not enter the considerations for the correction of aberrations.
 Options for a shaped M3 were considered early in the AtLAST design study, but were found to introduce an unwanted elevation dependence in the beam shape.} The presence of astigmatism limits the diffraction-limited FoV, in the absence of corrective optics.
 The result can be seen in Fig.~\ref{fig:strehlratios}, which shows the uncorrected Strehl ratios for several representative frequencies.
-A Strehl ratio $\geq 0.8$ is considered diffraction-limited, so it is clear that without correction the useful FoV AtLAST would be quite limited at high frequencies.
+A Strehl ratio $\geq 0.8$ is considered diffraction-limited, so it is clear that, without corrections, the useful FoV AtLAST would be quite limited at high frequencies.